ooni/ooni.org/content/event/adina15.md

 the following rules must be followed when working on your project:

-1. projects must use ooni data as the main theme of the visualisation
+1. projects must use OONI data as the main theme of the visualisation

 2. all data used in the project should either already be public or should be published before judging takes place using an open license